 Beginning and advanced travel writers have it good these days with the abundance of online resources.
-In fact, they can use the wide variety of online resources to help them not only develop their craft, but pitch articles, get assignments, and connect with others in the field.
+In fact, they can use a wide variety of online resources to help them not only develop their craft, but pitch articles, get assignments, and connect with others in the field.
 You will find the web’s best travel writing resources below.

 As you can imagine, it is difficult to keep lists of this nature updated.
 So, if you find a dead link, or know of an online resource that should be included on this list, please reach out to us or leave a comment below.